oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 1. If you encounter error messages after rebasing to the current master chances are that some dependencies need upgrading.
 Please first try whether executing `]up` gets rid of your errors.
-2. Please have a look at [our style guide](@ref styleguide).
-Adhering to the style guide makes reviewing easier for us, and hence your new feature can be merged faster.
+2. Please have a look at the [Developer Style Guide](@ref).
+Adhering to the style guide makes reviewing code easier for us, and hence your new feature can be merged faster.
 3. Let us know what you are working on:
    - You can open a draft pull request on github right at the beginning of your work.